thediveo/lxkns/README.md

 ## Overview

-`lxkns` discovers Linux namespaces and also the mount points inside mount namespaces.
-The discovery engine then relates the found namespaces to containers, where possible.
-In (almost) every nook and cranny of your Linux hosts, for instance by looking at bind-mounts and open file descriptors.
+`lxkns` discovers:
+- Linux namespaces in almost every nook and cranny of your hosts (open file descriptors, bind-mounts, tasks),
+- the mount points inside mount namespaces (correctly representing "overmounts").
+- container workloads: these are then related to the underlying Linux namespaces.

 The following container engine workloads are detected:
 - Docker,